Peter Maltitz Anderson

 He was president of the South African Chamber of Mines in 1925, 1930, 1933, 1937 and 1940/1.

 Union Corporation

 He was managing director of the Union Corporation Ltd.

 Personal life

 He received an honorary Doctorate of Science in Engineering from the University of the Witwatersrand in 1930.
-He was married to Evelyn Elizabeth Anderson (née Gatheral) and had five children.
+He was married to Annie-Laurie Hamilton and had three children, Colin, Peter and Adrienne, until her death in 1918.
+He married again to Evelyn Elizabeth Anderson (née Gatheral) and had two children, Russell and Stephen.
 He named the town of Evander after her.